- How to store food in refrigerator and freezer?

 - Fridge freezers

-General tips for storing food in refrigerator:
+General tips for storing food in the refrigerator:

 - Avoid overcrowding the appliance shelves, which reduces air circulation and causes uneven cooling.